 Advantages of Zinc-Air Batteries

-- High Energy Density: Zinc-air batteries can provide significant energy relative to weight.
+- High Energy Density: Zinc-air batteries can provide a significant amount of energy relative to their weight.

-- Cost-Effective: The materials used in zinc-air batteries are generally less expensive than lithium-ion batteries.
+- Cost-Effective: The materials used in zinc-air batteries are generally less expensive than those used in lithium-ion batteries.

 - Environmental Friendliness: Zinc is less toxic than lithium, making zinc air batteries more environmentally friendly.